lauslim12/expert-systems/README.md

 - Kamijin Fanta for React Icons.
 - i18next for the internationalization library.
 - All testers of the system, who have spent their time evaluating, giving feedback, and helping us to improve this system to be a better one.
+- The anonymous reviewer(s) of this paper, who have provided valuable comments and corrections.

 ## References